Back to all posts

 You control what gets summarized instead of letting the AI decide under pressure at the worst possible moment.

 Build durable markdown files.
-CLAUDE.md, AGENTS.md, decision logs in /docs — these are your AI’s long-term memory.
+CLAUDE.md, AGENTS.md, decision logs in /docs.
+That’s your AI’s long-term memory.
 Every decision you write down is a decision you never have to re-explain.
 Next session reads those files and starts with full context, zero token debt.
 I accidentally turned this habit into a whole system.

 Scope your sessions.
 One session, one goal.
 Don’t do feature work and debugging and refactoring in the same session.
+If I’d scoped the RSS work into separate sessions, I’d have finished faster than that marathon three-hour session.
+One for architecture, one for each endpoint, one for debugging.
 Finished a task?
 Start fresh for the next one.

 Consider subagents.
 What if you could spin up fresh context on demand?
 A subagent does one task with clean context, returns the result.
 Parent orchestrates, children execute fresh.
 No pollution between tasks.